brady125/TeamMadeEstore-/docs/DesignDoc.md

 ## Executive Summary

-Our project is an e-store that sells animals.
+Our project is an e-store that sells interstellar animals.
 Users are able to make and login into an account in order to browse, search, and order the animals we offer in our store.
 There is one admin account that is responsible for adding, deleting, and updating products within the e-store.
 This